alexs-44/solar-forecasting/README.md

 ![Data](https://img.shields.io/badge/Data-NREL%20NSRDB-yellow)

-> **Predict the AC power output of a solar PV system for any location on Earth —
+> **Predict the AC power output of a solar PV system for any location on Earth.
-> enter a latitude, longitude, and date, and SolCast fetches a real weather
+> Simply enter a latitude, longitude, and date, and SolCast fetches a real weather
 > forecast and runs four ML models to give you an hourly power prediction.**

 Trained on real measured data from the [NSRDB](https://nsrdb.nlr.gov/data-viewer) database